 Difference Between EAN-13 and UPC-A Barcodes

 UPC-A Barcodes are basically a subset of EAN-13 Barcodes.
 If the first digit of the EAN-13 number is a ‘0’, then the bars will be of both the EAN-13 and the UPC-A (without the leading ‘0’) will be identical.
-The displacement of the human readable numbers below differ between the UPC-A and EAN-13 barcodes.
+The displacement of the human-readable numbers below differs between the UPC-A and EAN-13 barcodes.
 However, this is the biggest difference.
 Both barcodes can be scanned by the majority of scanners easily.

 When Should You Use an EAN-13 vs. a UPC-A?